Uttara Kannada: Public transport

 North West Karnataka Transport Corporation (NWKRTC) is the state transport agency in the district.
-The NWKRTC covers all towns & villages of the district.
+The NWKRTC covers all towns and villages of the district.
 There is a good network of public transport which connects the villages to the towns of the district.
-There are regular intra state services to major cities & towns of the state like Bangalore, Mangalore, Shimoga, Mysore, Hubli-Dharwad & Belgaum.
+There are regular intra state services to major cities & towns of the state like Bangalore, Mangalore, Shimoga, Mysore, Hubli-Dharwad and Belgaum.
 The Kadama Transport buses of neighboring Goa state provides regular service from Karwar to Mangalore and all part of Goa state.
-Kumta, Bhatkal and Sirsi are the main hubs for public transport which provides services to intra-district & intrastate round the clock.
+Kumta, Bhatkal and Sirsi are the main hubs for public transport which provides services to intra-district and intrastate round the clock.

 Many private transport buses also provide services for inter / intra state from the district.
 Bhatkal is the main sector for private transport in the district.
 The NH-66 which passes through the district which connects Panvel near Mumbai to Kerala state, many private buses are plying on this Highway which provides inter-intra state services to places like Bombay, Poona, Kolhapore, Belgaum, Panaji, Margao, Udupi, Mangalore, Bangalore, Mysore, Bhatkal, Kasaragod, Cannanore, Calicut etc.